GWCustom/bfabric-web-app-template/README.md

 ## What Is BfabricPy?

-BfabricPy is a Python library that provides a programmatic interface to interact with the Bfabric API.
-It allows developers to integrate Bfabric functionalities into custom Python applications.
+BfabricPy is a Python library that provides a programmatic interface to interact with the B-Fabric API.
+It allows developers to integrate B-Fabric functionalities into custom Python applications.
 This library simplifies tasks like querying samples, uploading results, and interacting with the LIMS programmatically.

 BfabricPy is a dependency of this project and is fetched directly from its GitHub repository during installation.